senzing-garage/aws-cloudformation-dev-rest/docs/postman.md

         ![update variable](../assets/change_var.png)

-1. Import the client certificate by clicking on "Settings" and followed by "Certificates".
-Enter the UrlApiServer domain into the "Host" field, upload the client keystore under PFX file and enter in the keystore password.
+1. Import the client certificate.
+    1. In the top tool bar, click on the "Settings" (gear) icon.
+    1. In the drop-down menu, choose "Settings"
+    1. In the "Settings" dialog box, choose the "Certificates" tab.
+    1. Click the "Add Certificate" link.
+    1. In "Settings" dialog box:
+        1. **Host:** The UrlApiServer domain
+        1. **PFX file:** The file specified in ${CLIENT_STORE_P12_FILE}
+        1. **Passphrase:** The value of ${SECRET_CLIENT_KEYSTORE_PASSWORD}

     ![upload certificate](../assets/certificate.png)